 2 nights later she couldn’t resist and took a drive out to the Garrets place but there was nothing going on.

 The next morning in the diner, Marlaine served her breakfast.
 Elaine felt bad when she saw her red eyes and pale face, something was wrong.
 She hoped Brian was feeling much worse.
-Steeling her resolved she finished her breakfast and went home.
+Steeling her resolve she finished her breakfast and went home.

 That evening at the Garrets was far more exciting than before.
 She could hear the yelling from down the road, they were having a huge fight.
 Elaine sat in her car with her eyes closed just enjoying the noise.
 It helped to soothe years of abuse by the Garrets, although she felt sorry for Marlaine.
 With a deep sigh of accomplishment, she went home, had a hot bubble bath and a glass of good red.
 That night she slept better than she had in a long time.